-- Other local listings – Some listings are worth watching for a number of reasons not the least of which will be time on market.
+- Other local listings – Some listings are worth watching for a number of reasons, not the least of which will be time on the market.
 When you assess other listings you can see what they are doing with their marketing, and assess strengths and weaknesses.
 You can learn a lot from other listings.

 - Client coverage and updates – Remember your VIP clients.
 Talk about them often and what you can do to service them more successfully.

 - Database changes – The growth of an agent’s database is foundational to brokerage success.
 If an agent has a poor quality database, then you have got to ask the question of if they should be in the team.